Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Correct filtering of posts inside the widget
 * Fixed: Hide post-counter for deleted users
 * Fixed: The notification-text in mails is now translatable
 * Fixed: Rare PHP-notice in categories-configuration